Øvre Eiker: Geography

 Øvre Eiker is a lush valley along Drammenselva with Modum to the north and Drammen to the east.
 To the south flows Eikeren watercourse, which is dominated by the contiguous Lakes Eikeren and Fiskumvannet.
 Eikeren is 156 Meters deep and is partly located in Holmestrand municipality in the south.
 The municipality's highest point, Myrehogget, 707 meters above sea level. is located west, between Øvre Eiker and Flesberg municipality.

 About half of the municipality's inhabitants live in the municipal center Hokksund, which in 2021 had 9,514 inhabitants, the rest live mainly in the settlements Vestfossen, Skotselv, Ormåsen, and Darbu.

 The municipality is part of the Drammen region and Buskerudbyen, which is a collaboration within transport, environment and health.

+Climate

+Øvre Eiker has a warm-summer humid continental climate, characterized by cold winters and mild summers.
+The areas along the rivers are often some of the warmest in the country during the summer, due to the somewhat inland and low-lying location in a valley with generally little wind.
+In September 2016, the Hokksund weather station experienced 23 days with temperatures reaching above 20°C, setting a new national record for the month.